LucasBorboleta/jersi/README.md

 - [x] Publish JERSI for free in the *Tabletopia* catalog.
 - [x] Implement JERSI into an *AI engines* (minimax and MCTS ; see *jersi-certu* project at GitHub).
 - [ ] Implement JERSI on Bord Game Arena.
-- [x] With the aid of a publisher partner, launch a *Kickstarter* campaign to physically publish JERSI.
+- [ ] Find a publisher to physically publish JERSI.

 If you intent to derive or to sell either a text, a product or a software from this work, then read the [**LICENSE**](./docs/LICENSE.md) document.